kwodzicki/video_utils/README.md

 ## Code example
 Of course you can always use these utilities in your own code.
-A brief example of how to use the videoconverter class is below:
+A brief example of how to use the VideoConverter class is below:

-    # create an instance of videoconverter class
+    # create an instance of VideoConverter class
-    from video_utils import videoconverter
+    from video_utils.videoconverter import VideoConverter
-    converter = videoconverter()
+    converter = VideoConverter()

     # set path to file to convert
     file = '/path/to/file/Forgetting Sarah Marshall..2008.tt0800039.mkv'